Analogy: Shared abstraction

 Greek philosophers such as Plato and Aristotle used a wider notion of analogy.
 They saw analogy as a shared abstraction.
 Analogous objects did not share necessarily a relation, but also an idea, a pattern, a regularity, an attribute, an effect or a philosophy.
 These authors also accepted that comparisons, metaphors and "images" (allegories) could be used as arguments, and sometimes they called them analogies.
-Analogies should also make those abstractions easier to understand and give confidence to the ones using them.
+Analogies should also make those abstractions easier to understand and give confidence to those who use them.

-The Middle Ages saw an increased use and theorization of analogy.
-Roman lawyers had already used analogical reasoning and the Greek word analogia.
-Medieval lawyers distinguished analogia legis and analogia iuris (see below).
-In Islamic logic, analogical reasoning was used for the process of qiyas in Islamic sharia law and fiqh jurisprudence.
-In Christian theology, analogical arguments were accepted in order to explain the attributes of God.
-Aquinas made a distinction between equivocal, univocal and analogical terms, the last being those like healthy that have different but related meanings.
-Not only a person can be "healthy", but also the food that is good for health (see the contemporary distinction between polysemy and homonymy).
-Thomas Cajetan wrote an influential treatise on analogy.
-In all of these cases, the wide Platonic and Aristotelian notion of analogy was preserved.
 James Francis Ross in Portraying Analogy (1982), the first substantive examination of the topic since Cajetan's De Nominum Analogia, demonstrated that analogy is a systematic and universal feature of natural languages, with identifiable and law-like characteristics which explain how the meanings of words in a sentence are interdependent.

 Special case of induction

-On the contrary, Ibn Taymiyya, Francis Bacon and later John Stuart Mill argued that analogy is simply a special case of induction.
-In their view analogy is an inductive inference from common known attributes to another probable common attribute, which is known only about the source of the analogy, in the following form:
+Ibn Taymiyya, Francis Bacon and later John Stuart Mill argued that analogy is simply a special case of induction.
+In their view, analogy is an inductive inference from common known attributes to another probable common attribute, which is known about only in the source of the analogy, in the following form: